MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/linkedserver.md

 ms.topic: reference
 ms.date: 10/30/2019
 ---
-# Azure Data Explorer as a linked server from the SQL server
+# Kusto as a linked server from the SQL server

 SQL server on-premises lets you attach a linked server and lets you create queries joining data from the SQL server and from linked servers.